machinelearningzuu/everything-about-graph-neural-nets/README.md

 ## Introduction

 This repository contains a collection of resources about Graph Neural Networks (GNNs).
-The resources are organized into the following categories:
+The resources are organized into the following categories:</br>
     1. Node Classification
     2. Link Prediction
     3. Graph Classification